-- It is easy to make this dish go further – add an extra nest of noodles, or more vegetables.
+- It is easy to make this Chinese chow mein go further – add an extra nest of noodles, or more vegetables.
 Finely chopped strips of carrot would work well, or even a handful of peas or corn from the freezer.
 Just add a little more liquid, and use a little more cornflour to thicken.

 Enjoy an easy week night dinner with our quick to make chicken chow mein fakeaway which will be ready faster than the food can be delivered!
 Full of flavour, packed with vegetables, and so much cheaper than takeout!
 Make with chicken, beef or tofu.

 - 2 skinless chicken thighs cut into strips

 - 1 tbs cornstarch

 - 1 red chili deseeded and diced

 - 1 tsp vegetable oil

 - 1 red bell pepper deseeded and cut into thin strips